adaptlearning/jquery.imageready/README.md

 # jquery.imageready
 A jquery plugin to check if images have loaded.
+Checks normal ``img`` tags and css ``background-image`` values, waits for images to load and triggers callback.
+Will timeout and trigger callback after 10000 milliseconds (or the specified amount if allowed).
+Returns image tags that weren't loaded as a jquery object.

 Usage: